TEI-Music-SIG/examples/ceteicean-verovio-corpus/README.md

 # CETEIcean + Verovio for more TEI files

 A minimal example to display TEI files with multiple sections of musical notation within.
-Similar to [ceteicean-verovio](ceteicean-verovio), but supports more than one TEI file.
+Similar to [../ceteicean-verovio](ceteicean-verovio), but supports more than one TEI file.

 Live Demo: https://tei-music-sig.github.io/examples/ceteicean-verovio-corpus/